 5. The part where Quincy Jones says Microsoft co-founder and sports mogul Paul Allen plays guitar just like Jimi Hendrix

 This, right after the story about The Beatles, is bizarre.
-He sets it up by half-trying to compliment Eric Clapton, but forgets that his band was called Cream.
+He sets it up by half-trying to compliment Eric Clapton, but forgetting that his band was called Cream.
 Then he just rolls right into this:

 Marchese: Were there any rock musicians you thought were good?